Is there any treatment?

 Are treatments on the horizon?

 Recent developments in gene therapy, enzyme replacement, and drug discovery are making clinical trials for treatments in various forms of Batten disease possible.
 Beyond Batten Disease Foundation is spearheading a global effort, laying the groundwork for the translation of emerging discoveries into potential medicines.
-See our research strategy and a description of our research funding portfolio.
+See our research strategy.